LeoMcBills/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 	print a string of alphabets without a next line

-3. When I was having that alphabet soup, I never thought that it would pay off
+3. When I was having that alphabet soup, I never thought that it would pay off Print a string of alphabets but excluding q and e then dont skip to next line

+4. Hexadecimal printing